The64thGamer/cheeseepedia/content/wiki/Warwick, RI (1245 Bald Hill Rd).md

 +++
 **_1245 Bald Hill Rd**_ was a Chuck E. Cheese's Pizza location that opened in Late 1990 with a Road Stage.

-This is not to be confused with the  which opened on March 6th, 2000 and was the first location in New England to open with Studio C; that store is still operation to this day.
+This is not to be confused with the [Warwick, RI (1960 Post Rd)]({{< ref "wiki/Warwick, RI (1960 Post Rd).md" >}}) location which opened in June 1984 and closed in Late 1990 with the [Family Album]({{< ref "wiki/Family Album.md" >}}) Stage.
+This is also not to be confused with the [650 Bald Hill Rd]({{< ref "wiki/Warwick, RI (650 Bald Hill Rd).md" >}}) which opened on March 6th, 2000 and was the first location in New England to open with Studio C; that store is still operation to this day.

 ## History ##
-Warwick opened in the Bald Hill Plaza as a relocation to the  location in Late 1990 with a .
+Warwick opened in the Bald Hill Plaza as a relocation to the [1960 Post Rd]({{< ref "wiki/Warwick, RI (1960 Post Rd).md" >}}) location in Late 1990 with a [Road Stage]({{< ref "wiki/Cyberamics Road Stage.md" >}}).
 This was the first New England location with the Munch's Make Believe Band stage format.
-The Road Stage would remain until sometime in 1994, when the store was remodeled to the 1992 update to the 1994 SPT Repositioning / Remodel Program; it was replaced with a ).
+The Road Stage would remain until sometime in 1994, when the store was remodeled to the 1992 update to the 1994 SPT Repositioning / Remodel Program; it was replaced with a [1-Stage]({{< ref "wiki/1-Stage.md" >}}) with a Turntable (One of two in New England; the other was in [New London]({{< ref "wiki/New London, CT (389 N Frontage Rd).md" >}})).
 The 1-Stage would remain for a few months until November 19, 1994 when the store was closed permanently and everything was auctioned off in January 1995.
 Shortly after closure, the space was converted into Hometown Buffet; they closed in Early 2012. in Late 2012, it was converted into Hibachi Grill & Supreme Buffet.
 As of March 2023, Hibachi Grill & Supreme Buffet still remains in the space.

 Sometime after the show was auctioned off, it was retrofitted into The Travelling Theme Park Band.